Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are writing to a DynamoDB table and receive the following exception:" ProvisionedThroughputExceededException". though according to your Cloudwatch metrics for the table, you are not exceeding your provisioned throughput.
 What could be an explanation for this?

-- [ ] You haven’t provisioned enough DynamoDB storage instances.
+- [ ] You haven't provisioned enough DynamoDB storage instances.
-- [ ] You’re exceeding your capacity on a particular Range Key.
+- [ ] You're exceeding your capacity on a particular Range Key.
-- [x] You’re exceeding your capacity on a particular Hash Key.
+- [x] You're exceeding your capacity on a particular Hash Key.
-- [ ] You’re exceeding your capacity on a particular Sort Key.
+- [ ] You're exceeding your capacity on a particular Sort Key.
-- [ ] You haven’t configured DynamoDB Auto Scaling triggers.
+- [ ] You haven't configured DynamoDB Auto Scaling triggers.

 **[⬆ Back to Top](#table-of-contents)**